geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 export class AppModule {}
 ```

- We reuse the `POSTGRES_USER` and `POSTGRES_PASSWORD` environment variables we declared earlier and add a new one named `PG_HOST`.
+ We reuse the `POSTGRES_USER` and `POSTGRES_PASSWORD` environment variables we declared earlier and add a new one named `POSTGRES_HOST`.
 Add this new environment variable and point it to the host where the PostgreSQL database is running.
 In our current setup, this is `localhost`.

 ## Persisting the Car Insurance Quotes